RazelRaz/React-Task-Tracker/README.md

 - Click the checkbox beside a task to mark it as completed.
 The task's title will appear struck through.
 - Click the trash icon to delete a task.

+## Deployment

+This project is deployed and accessible on Netlify at the following URL: [React Task Tracker](https://64b55fe58d46fb1ceb7f22f5--jocular-praline-7b02d9.netlify.app/)

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.